AndrewLien/GoGamesScrape/README.md

 2. Using browser automation, go to each tournament page to scrape game IDs
 3. Download sgf files by calling the API with the game IDs

-Included is a simple script to setup Google Chrome and Chromedriver for browser automation.
+Included is a simple script (chrome_ubuntu.sh) to setup Google Chrome and Chromedriver for browser automation on a Ubuntu server.